Miami Ad School

-Miami Ad School is a for-profit creative portfolio school focused on Art Direction, Copywriting, Graphic Design, Photography, Strategic Planning and Social Media with additional locations in Atlanta, New York and San Francisco.

-The school was founded by Ron and Pippa Seichrist in 1993 in Miami Beach, Florida.
-The school is currently headquartered in (Miami, Florida) with locations in four U.S. cities, and affiliate schools in eight other countries.
+Miami Ad School is a private for-profit portfolio school headquartered in Miami, Florida.
+The school was founded by Ron and Pippa Seichrist in 1993 in Miami Beach.
+It has locations in three other U.S. cities and affiliate schools in eight other countries.

 Foundation and programs

 Miami Ad School was founded in 1993 by Ron Seichrist, a former creative director, and his wife, Pippa, also a former creative director.
 Miami Ad School's four US locations are accredited by the Council on Occupational Education, having initially been a candidate for accreditation in 1994, and received accreditation in 1995.
 It has since been described as among "the most prestigious institutions of higher education" in the field of design.

 Among its programs, the school offers three-month Boot Camps for Strategic Planning and Social Media.
 According to industry journal Adweek: "The facility operates in many ways like a traditional agency, in that students direct spots, write advertising copy, and learn to manage budgets."
 In May 2012, the school also launched its professional training workshops to provide instruction on recent trends for advertising industry professionals.
-The program was launched in Brooklyn, New York.
+The program was launched in Brooklyn, New York City.

 Notable campaigns

+Words Can Kill

+In 2013, Miami Ad School students in the school's San Francisco campus created an ad campaign for The Trevor Project, highlighting the danger of the bullying of LGBT youth leading to suicide.